 music theorist

 My research primarily deals with popular music, timbre, synthesizers, and recording techniques.
 My methodology is presented in my Music Theory Online article “The Cultural Significance of Timbre Analysis: A Case Study in 1980s Pop Music, Texture, and Narrative.”
 I proceed from a technical analysis of timbre via spectrograms and incorporate cultural and sociological research.
+I also dabble in music and media (particularly video game music).
 You can read more about my research on my Research page and throughout my blog.

 professor

-I am an Assistant Professor of Music Theory at George Mason University, where I teach undergraduate core theory and graduate courses in advanced theory topics.
+I am an Associate Professor of Music Theory at George Mason University, where I teach undergraduate core theory and graduate courses in advanced theory topics.

 soprano

 I am an active performer.
-Before COVID I was a soprano in the St. Gregory Choir in McLean, Virginia.
+I’m a soprano in the Schola Cantorum at St. Matthew’s Cathedral in Washington, DC.
+Prior, I was in the St. Gregory Choir in McLean, Virginia.
 In New York, I sang in the Renaissance Street Singers chorus, which performs in New York City every other Sunday (all concerts are free and open to the public), as well as in a quartet at the Church of the Holy Innocents in midtown New York City.
 I am also a pianist.

 background